jasmin-lang/jasmin/README.md

 ## Build

-To run Coq and check the validity of the proofs, run in the `proof` directory:
+To run Rocq and check the validity of the proofs, run in the `proof` directory:
 ```
 make
 ```